-Handcrafted ornaments: Florence Christmas Market is a treasure trove of unique, artisanal ornaments.
-You’ll find delicate glass baubles, intricately painted ceramics and wooden figurines, perfect for adding a touch of Italian charm to your Christmas tree.
+Ornaments: You’ll find glass baubles, painted ceramics and wooden figurines, perfect for adding a touch of Italian charm to your tree back home.

 Leather Goods: Florence is famous for its quality leather craftsmanship.
-Wallets, belts, handbags, or even leather-bound notebooks make for a practical and stylish gift that carries a piece of Florence with it.
+Wallets, belts, handbags, or even leather-bound notebooks make for a practical and stylish gift that carries a piece of Florence.

 Olive Oil: Tuscany is known for producing some of the world’s best olive oils.
 You’ll find small, family-run producers selling their products at the market — a perfect gift for the foodies in your life.